aqjune-aws/cav25-artifact/README.md

 The correct behaviour of the artifcat can be evaluated by loading the docker image and running the tutorial of s2n-bignum:

-1. Load and enter the provided docker image:
+1. Load and enter the provided docker image (<1 min):
 ```bash
 docker load < s2n-bignum.tar
 docker run -it cav25-trial:7.0 /bin/bash